I think I could be an employee not a contractor

 Best practice tip

-Before speaking to the business you should work out whether or not you are being underpaid as an employee.
+Before speaking to the business, you should work out whether you are being underpaid if you are an employee.
 In some cases, although a person may have been incorrectly classified as a contractor and sham contracting may be occurring, a person may still be getting paid more than they would be entitled to as an employee.
 In that case, there may be no back pay applicable.

 If you need more support

-If you still can’t resolve the issue then you can call us for more help.
+If you still can’t resolve the issue, you can call us for more help.

-Determining whether you’ve been correctly classified as a contractor or an employee and whether there is sham contracting can be complicated.
+It can be complicated to work out if you’ve been correctly classified as a contractor or an employee and whether there is sham contracting.
 You may want to get independent legal advice if you’re having difficulty working out these issues.

 Other common workplace problems